Grounding Gaps in Language Model Generations: Analyzing Grounding Acts in LLMs

 \paragraph{Base Rate} We first compute the overall frequency of grounding acts subset $G$ as $P(u_i \in G)$.
 The base rate provides a reference point for the overall presence of specific conversational grounding acts.

 \paragraph{Cohen Kappa $\kappa$} While the base rate provides a measure of frequency, it does \textit{not} capture the discrepancy between grounding acts used between a candidate and reference conversation.
 For instance, an LM-generated conversation $M$ may use \textit{more} grounding strategies, but only in locations that rarely match human $H$ use.
-For example: consider a model that \textit{always} initiates a grounding act.
-While this model may not be a presumptive grounder (i.e. it assumes common ground instead of using a grounding act), a model that always uses grounding acts can be understandably irritating~\cite{horvitz1999principles}.
+Consider a simulated dialogue agent that always generates a grounding act.
+While the language this agent generates doesn't have the problem of presuming common ground, an agent that always generates grounding acts can be understandably irritating~\cite{horvitz1999principles}.

-To this end, we use \textbf{Cohen $\kappa$}~\cite{cohen1960coefficient}, a measure of inter-rater agreement bounded between 0 and 1.
+To this end, we use \textbf{Cohen $\kappa$}~\cite{cohen1960coefficient}, a measure of inter-rater agreement bounded between -1 and 1.
 Cohen $\kappa$ has several useful properties: it is well-validated across social scientific studies---agreement can be compared to pre-existing work to determine strength.
 Furthermore, $\kappa$ adjusts for random chance: values of $\kappa < 0$ indicate that agreement is worse than chance.
 In measuring \framework{}, we treat $M$ and $H$ as individual raters.